 The UN projects that population growth over the next century will be driven by the world’s very poorest countries.
 Escaping poverty is not just a fundamental human right but a vital way to bring birth rates down.
 Decreasing child mortality, improving education and providing people with economic opportunities all help to reduce fertility and population growth.
 International aid, fair trade and global justice are all tools to help bring global population back to sustainable levels.

 Where women and girls have economic empowerment, education and freedom, they normally choose to have smaller families.
 Greater freedom usually leads to greater uptake of family planning and ending child marriage pushes back the age at which women have their first child which often reduces family size.

-African women with no education have, on average, 5.4 children; women who have completed secondary school have 2.7 and those who have a college education have 2.2.
+For instance, African women with no education have, on average, 5.4 children; women who have completed secondary school have 2.7 and those who have a college education have 2.2.
 When family sizes are smaller, that also empowers women to gain education, take work and improve their economic opportunities.

 Exercising the choice

 In the developed world, most of us have the power to choose the size of our families.
 We also have a disproportionate impact on the global environment through our high level of consumption and greenhouse gas emissions – in the UK, for instance, each individual produces 70 times more carbon than someone from Niger.
 When we understand the implications for our environment and our children’s futures of a growing population, we can consider having smaller families.